Eriogonum abertianum

 Eriogonum abertianum, with the common names Abert's buckwheat and Abert wild buckwheat, is a species of flowering plant in the family Polygonaceae.

 Distribution

 This annual herb is native to: Northern Mexico in Coahuila, Chihuahua, Sonora, and San Luis Potosí states; and the Southwestern United States within Arizona, New Mexico, and Texas.

 It grows from 400–2500 m in elevation.
 Habitats it is found in include the Chihuahuan Desert and Sonoran Desert.

 Description

 Eriogonum abertianum grows from 1–3 ft in height and width.

 Its leaves are tomentose, and greenish, tawny, or reddish on both surfaces (1-4 × 1-3 cm).

 The 3–4.5 mm flowers are white, pink, or yellow.
 It bloom period is year round.

+Taxonomy

+Eriogonum abertianum was named in 1843 by John Torrey, placing it in the Eriogonum genus.
+It is part of the Polygonaceae family and has two accepted varieties.